Myfreedom614/PlayFab_Demo/README.md

 # PlayFab_Demo

+This repository is base on [PlayFab_Tanks](https://github.com/Rockiez/PlayFab_Tanks) and is showcasing how to build modern live-game systems driven by PlayFab's back-end technology.

 ## Demo illustrates:
   * Unified Player Profile - Accounts uses Email or Device ID Authentication
   * Inventory Management -